G00411367/pands-project/README.md

 	- Versicolor has average features
 	- Virginica has the highest Petals and average Sepals

+	- We notice the presence of some outliners in the data set

 - Dist plot wth histograms
     ```